Matthew Knights: Essendon Football Club senior coach

 In July 2007, Essendon announced that long-standing senior coach Kevin Sheedy would be replaced at the end of the 2007 AFL season and in September 2007, Knights was appointed as the club's new senior coach.

 In 2009, Knights coached Essendon to its first finals series since 2004, but the team was soundly beaten by Adelaide in the elimination final.

 In the 2010 season, Essendon won seven games and failed to make the finals.
 Criticism of Knights coaching performance increased during the season.
 On 12 August 2010, Essendon's CEO Ian Robson stated that Knights would continue as senior coach in 2011, but he was, nonetheless, sacked two weeks later on the day after Essendon's final round loss to the Western Bulldogs.
 He had two years remaining on his contract.
-Essendon won 25, drew one and lost 41 matches under Knights, during which they enjoyed three consecutive victories against Alastair Clarkson and the Hawthorn Football Club.
+Essendon won 25, drew one and lost 41 matches under Knights, during which they enjoyed three consecutive victories against Alastair Clarkson and the Hawthorn Football Club, and also enjoyed a 100% record against future three-time Richmond premiership coach Damien Hardwick.
 Knights was replaced by James Hird as Essendon Football Club senior coach.

 Other coaching roles

 For the 2011 season, Knights worked with the Xavier College football team in Kew.

-During the 2012 season Knights was coach of the Geelong VFL Football Club.
+During the 2012 season, Knights was the coach of the Geelong VFL Football Club.
 He coached the team to the 2012 VFL premiership.
 In 2015, he was promoted to midfields coach.

-On September 13, 2021, Knights left Geelong, and was hired by the West Coast Eagles as midfields coach.
+On 13 September 2021, Knights left Geelong, and was hired by the West Coast Eagles as midfields coach.